apache/directory-fortress-core/README-QUICKSTART-DOCKER-SLAPD.md

  *note: make note of the port as it's needed later *depending on your docker setup may need to run as root or sudo priv's.

-5. Prepare the fortress package:
+4. Prepare fortress to use the slapd running inside docker container:

  ```
  cp build.properties.example build.properties
  cp slapd.properties.example slapd.properties
  ```

-6. Edit the *slapd.properties* file:
+5. Edit the *slapd.properties* file:

  ```
  vi slapd.properties
  ```

-7. Update the *ldap.port* prop:
+6. Update the *ldap.port* prop:

  ```
  ldap.port= port from earlier step
  ```

-8. Save and exit
+7. Save and exit

-9. Prepare your terminal for execution of maven commands.
+8. Prepare your terminal for execution of maven commands.

  ```
  #!/bin/sh